 Your face is like a calling card.
 It’s one of the primary things that people notice about you.
 Furthermore, facial expression, along with language, is how we all communicate.
 Your face also tends to be the first thing that you see every morning in the bathroom mirror while brushing your teeth or shaving.
 So, when your reflection no longer matches how you feel on the inside, it can have a seriously adverse effect on your self-esteem.
-The early signs of aging may be some fine lines around the eyes when you smile or mild grooves between your eyebrows.
-As Father Time marches on, you may begin to notice the effects of lifestyle choices such as sitting in the sun, avoiding sunscreen or smoking.
-These can all result in sun spots, redness and a general uneven, crepey texture to the skin.
+The early signs of aging may be some fine lines around the eyes when you smile, mild grooves between your eyebrows or an overall sag.
+As Father Time marches on, you may notice the effects of lifestyle choices such as sitting in the sun, avoiding sunscreen or smoking.
+These can all result in sunspots, redness and a general uneven, crepey texture to the skin.
 Eventually, the tissues of the face will begin to droop and sag, causing jowling in the lower face and wrinkles in the neck.
 This is due to gravity and it is inevitable — for everyone.
 It’s also typically the point at which facial rejuvenation jumps from non-surgical modalities such as fillers and Botox® to surgical modalities like a blepharoplasty or facelift.

 Board Certified Plastic Surgeon Dr. Sean Doherty offers his Boston area patients the full range of surgical procedures for addressing facial aging.
 For him, the key to a successful outcome is not just matching the right procedure to your individual anatomy and needs, but it’s also about his willingness to be completely straight up and honest about what a procedure can and cannot deliver.
 Dr. Doherty prides himself on his ability to manage patient expectations while also delivering superior care and exemplary surgical results.